Patient education: Ovarian cysts (Beyond the Basics)

 After an ovarian cyst resolves, you will not need further imaging tests if you do not have symptoms.

 Some types of ovarian cysts are more likely to recur than others.
 This includes endometriomas and functional ovarian cysts.
 If you are premenopausal and are concerned about recurrent cysts, taking a birth control pill or other hormonal form of birth control may help to prevent ovarian cysts from developing.
-(See "Patient information: Hormonal methods of birth control (Beyond the Basics)".)
+(See "Patient education: Hormonal methods of birth control (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION